Deitsch/Cloud-Computing-WS2020/README.md

 There are 2 options to get the image:
 1. Pull `deitsch/exoscale_sd` from Dockerhub
-2. Build the agent with the [Dockerfile](servicediscovery/Dockerfile)
+2. Build the agent with its [Dockerfile](servicediscovery/Dockerfile)

 To share the `config.json` with prometheus, share a volume with the prometheus container.